sanjay-kv/Open-source-Practice/README.md

-# Open-source-Practice
+# Open source Practice

-## open-source-practice Pull Requests
+## 🚀 Open-source-practice Pull Requests
-## Follow these steps carefully to ensure a smooth contribution process!
+## 🔗 Follow these steps carefully to ensure a smooth contribution process!

-Repository for you to raise a Pull Request to **practice** open-source! 🎉
+This repository is designed for you to raise a Pull Request to **practice** open-source! 🎉

+### ✍️ Instructions
-### Add your name to the alphabetical list and, optionally, a link to your GitHub account (in alphabetical order below your letter too)
+- Add your name to the alphabetical list below.
+- You can also add a link to your GitHub account if you’d like!
+- Make sure to add your name in **alphabetical order** within your letter.

 ### Option 1.
 Complete this process in GitHub (in your browser)